-Informed about the impacts of alcoholic beverage consumption causing up to 2.3 million deaths a year among the population and creating a burden of disease as high as 4.4% of all burdens of disease in 2002.
-The consumption of alcohol is considered the highest health risk among developing, low mortality rate countries such as Brazil, Mexico, China and Vietnam.
-It is also the third highest health risk in developed countries.
+Informed about the impacts of alcoholic beverage consumption1 affecting well-being in all dimensions as well as social and intellectual well-being.
+Alcoholic beverage consumption is the cause for more than 60 diseases and results in up to 2.3 million deaths in 2002.
 In Thailand, the consumption of alcohol is considered the second highest health risk factor, creating a disease burden of as much as 8.1% in 2004.